The East African Federation (1967-77) (objectives and reasons for its failure)

 The East African Community (EAC) of 1967 collapsed in 1977 due to several reasons:

-- Weak Enforcement: The EAC lacked a strong institutional framework to enforce the provisions of the treaty and resolve disputes effectively.
+10. Lack of potential leaders: The EAC lacked a strong institutional framework and leadership to enforce the provisions of the treaty and resolve disputes effectively.

-- Lack of homogeneous language in East Africa: Tanzania preferred Kiswahili, Uganda – English while Kenya – both.
+11. Lack of common language: Tanzania preferred Kiswahili, Uganda – English while Kenya – both.
 This caused misunderstanding and collapse of EAC.

 Re-establishment: